magento-hackathon/operation-frontend-steward/proposals/06-css-pre-processors.md

 #### A. LESS is easier to install

 Simply add a JS file and any site can render LESS client-side.
-Of course, this is not pre-processing and even LESS doesn’t recommend this practice anymore, but the low barrier helped the project gain significant traction.
+Of course, this is not pre-processing and even LESS doesn't recommend this practice anymore, but the low barrier helped the project gain significant traction.

-By contrast, Sass was born in Rails’ asset pipeline and compiles with Ruby.
+By contrast, Sass was born in Rails' asset pipeline and compiles with Ruby.
 In the early days, you had to install Ruby to use Sass which many frontend people were not comfortable doing.

 Today, both Sass and LESS can be compiled from the command-line, task runners like http://gruntjs.com/ or http://gulpjs.com/, or GUI applications like http://incident57.com/codekit/ or http://mhs.github.io/scout-app/.